What is hospice care?

-Hospice is about hope; the hope that even in the last stages of incurable disease, life still has meaning and purpose.
-To choose hospice does not mean giving up and simply waiting to die.
-Rather, it means securing the appropriate and skilled care that enables a patient and their family to live life as fully and comfortably as possible during the time that remains.
-Hospice philosophy acknowledges dying as part of a natural process to be neither hastened nor postponed.
-And when death does come, hospice continues to be there to support family and friends in their grief.
+Hospice care offers comfort and support to provide purpose and meaning during the final stages of life.
+Choosing hospice means securing the appropriate care to enable a patient and their loved ones to live life as fully and comfortably as possible during the time that remains.
+Hospice philosophy acknowledges dying as part of a natural process to be neither hastened or postponed.

 Who qualifies for hospice care?